Stone Brothers Racing

-Stone Brothers Racing (SBR) was an Australian motor racing team that competed in the International V8 Supercars Championship between 1998 and 2012.
+Stone Brothers Racing (SBR) was an Australian motor racing team that competed in the Supercars Championship between 1998 and 2012.
 The team was formed in 1998 when Ross and Jim Stone bought Alan Jones's shares in Alan Jones Racing and renamed it Stone Brothers Racing.

 The team won the Bathurst 1000 in its debut year with Jason Bright and Steven Richards.
 It won the 2003 and 2004 championships with Marcos Ambrose and the 2005 championship with Russell Ingall.
 SBR won the Teams Championship (combined points of both cars) in 2003, 2004 and 2005, the 2004 V8 Supercars Series being a 1–2 finish.

 The team was based in Yatala on the Gold Coast.
 Their nominated test track was initially Lakeside Raceway and later Queensland Raceway.

 At the end of 2012, the team was sold to Erebus Motorsport.